 So he says that the gun grabbers are freaking out.

-And one of his main pieces of evidence is that Harry Reid, in giving a speech, said that we don't need to be caught off track and get distracted by these black helicopter types who say those false flags.
+And one of his main pieces of evidence is that Harry Reid, in giving a speech, said that we don't need to be caught off track and get distracted by these black helicopter types who say there's false flags.

 Because we must strike a better balance between the right to defend ourselves and the right of every child in America to grow up safe from gun violence.

-Every time you email one of our stories, every time you talk about false flags, every time you expose what they've done, every time you just bring them closer to defeat.
+Just discredit them every time you email one of our stories, every time you talk about false flags, every time you expose what they've done, every time you just bring them closer to defeat.

-So in that clip, in the same breath, Alex is saying that he has no evidence or proof that the explosion in West Texas was a false flag by the globalists, but because he's decided that's how they operate, they're the prime suspects.
+So in that clip, in the same breath, Alex is saying that he has no evidence or proof that the explosion in West Texas was false flagged by the globalists.

-I could just say that the fire was set on the night of the 17th and hours earlier on Alex's show he had Steve Pachenik on as a guest, declaring himself in an open state of treason against the government, encouraging lone actors to fight back against the state that had no authority to rule.
+He had Steve Pieczenik on as a guest, declaring himself in an open state of treason against the government, encouraging lone actors to fight back against the state that had no authority to rule.

-But that would be the effect you'd expect to see when a high-level, credible expert goes on a rabidly anti-government radio show and tells the audience that treason is okay and it's time to act.
+I have no evidence one of Alex's listeners did that, but that would be the effect you'd expect to see when a high-level, credible expert goes on a rabidly anti-government radio show and tells the audience that treason is okay and it's time to act.

-Obviously, I don't think that one of Alex's listeners blew up that fertilizer plant, but I want to take this moment to demonstrate how flimsy the level of inference he's using is.
+But I want to take this moment to demonstrate how flimsy the level of inference he's using is.

-So Alex, he starts or continues down this road that he is arguing that these images that came out in the New York Post are the same as the ones that he has and that the media and the government and the investigators and the globalists, they all had those photos this whole time.
+So Alex starts or continues down this road that he is arguing that these images that came out in the New York Post are the same as the ones that he has and that the media and the government and the investigators and the globalists, they all had those photos this whole time.

 So when Alex first started talking about these pictures of the Marines and stuff, there's nothing suspicious other than what he's imagining about them.